sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 == Multivariate GCD, factorization, etc. benchmarks ==

- People: Martin Lee, Burcin, Marcus, Michael Brickenstein
+ People: Martin Lee, Burcin, Markus, Michael Brickenstein

 Take a look at the new code in GIAC, [[http://www-fourier.ujf-grenoble.fr/~parisse/giac/benchmarks/benchmarks.html|benchmarks posted here]].
 Compare to improvements in Singular-Factory. [[MultivariateGCDBenchmarks|See here]] for more gcd benchmarks and scripts.